Art: Research Strategy for Art

 - International Medieval Bibliography

 - ITER: Gateway to the Middle Ages & Renaissance

 - Oxford Art Online (encompasses Grove Art Online)

 Find Exhibition Catalogues

 - Exhibition catalogues are useful visual sources of an artist's work, and sometimes the only source for an image of a work held in a private collection.
-Over 12,000 exhibition catalogues are accessible through QCAT and found in the Art Collection.
+Exhibition catalogues are accessible through QCAT and found in the Art Collection.

 - Search QCAT for exhibition

-catalogues by keyword, combining terms such as artist's or
+catalogues by Keyword Boolean, combining terms such as artist's or

 gallery name, city where exhibition held, school (e.g.